 Research Opportunities

-In addition to the completion of a scholarly product, the fellow will be expected to complete a certificate or master’s program in medical education, clinical and translational research, or public health, fully funded by the fellowship.
+In addition to the completion of a scholarly product, fellows will have the opportunity to complete a certificate or master’s program in medical education, clinical and translational research, public health, health administration, or business administration fully funded by the fellowship.
+Opportunities for institutional and divisional grant funding exist to support fellowship scholarly work, allowing access to trained clinical research coordinators for prospective studies.
 There will also be opportunities to present original work at national conferences.